sgabre/TestHarness/Documents/FirmwareUnitTesting.md

 #### Hardware

-- Power Supply
+- Power Supply: Provides the necessary power to the microcontroller board and other components during testing.
-- J-Link
+- J-Link: A debug probe that facilitates communication between the test environment and the microcontroller, enabling debugging and flashing.
-- Virtual COM/Debug Port (UART/ITM)
+- Virtual COM/Debug Port (UART/ITM): Communication interface used for sending and receiving data between the device under test and the test environment, allowing monitoring and debugging.
-- Microcontroller Board/Dev Board/Product Board/Device Board
+- Board(s): The hardware platform running the firmware under test, which could be a specific development or production board used for testing.

 #### Software